 Partners must ensure that data collected for reporting purposes and photos taken for communication and promotion are gathered and distributed in compliance with both GDPR regulations and local law.
-A template consent form is provided, however it is the responsibility of each Consortium member to ensure that these forms are consistent with local privacy legislation.
+A template consent form is provided under D1.1 Data Management Plan, Annex 1, as well as in the private SharePoint group of NBS EduWORLD, however it is the responsibility of each Consortium member to ensure that these forms are consistent with local privacy legislation.
 Partners should also refer to D1.1 Data Management Plan for more details on data storage in the project and the EC's FAIR principles.